GastonZalba/ol-pdf-printer/README.md

 It can export to image formats too, like png, jpeg and webp.

-Tested with OpenLayers version 5, 6, 7 and 8.
+Tested with OpenLayers version 5, 6, 7, 8, 9 y 10.

 ## IMPORTANT